 In this piece, we will discuss:

-Being a good leader requires an entirely different skill set compared to excelling at other jobs.
+Being a good manager and leader requires an entirely different skill set compared to excelling at other jobs.
 Many positions are insular; they need the employee to focus on their own work to the best of their ability.

 One of the most important qualities of a good manager is the ability to make other people better at their job.